-Under the PBA and the Regulation, the administrator is required to file financial statements for the pension fund or plan as of the plan's fiscal year end date.
-Subject to the requirements of section 76 of the Regulation, the financial statements and the auditor's report must be prepared in accordance with the principles and standards that are set out in the Canadian Institute of Chartered Accountants Handbook (CICA Handbook).
-In 2010, the CICA Handbook was restructured and updated.
-New accounting standards for pension plans are set out in Part IV of the CICA Handbook, as Section 4600 replaced Section 4100 (from the previous version of the CICA Handbook).
-The CICA Handbook applies to pension plan financial statements for fiscal years beginning on or after January 1, 2011.
+Under the PBA and the Regulation, the administrator of a pension plan (administrator) is required to file financial statements for the pension fund or plan as at the plan's fiscal year end date.
+Section 76(8) of the Regulation provides that, subject to the requirements of section 76 of the Regulation, the financial statements and the auditor's report must be prepared in accordance with the principles and standards that are set out in the Handbook of the Canadian Institute of Chartered Accountants (CICA Handbook).
+One of the requirements of section 76 is that the financial statements be prepared in accordance with generally accepted accounting principles (GAAP).
+Such principles are currently reflected in the CPA Canada Handbook - Accounting.
+(1).
+For purposes of this policy, reference to the "Handbook" means the CPA Canada Handbook - Accounting.

+In 2010, the Handbook was restructured and updated.
+New accounting standards for pension plans are set out in Part IV of the Handbook, as Section 4600 replaced Section 4100 (from the previous version of the Handbook).
+The Handbook applies to pension plan financial statements for fiscal years beginning on or after January 1, 2011.